-- A current common-law employee (see section 2 in Circular E (Pub 15) for more information). - A full-time life insurance agent who is a current statutory employee. - A leased employee who has provided services to you on a substantially full-time basis for at least a year if the services are performed under your primary direction or control.
+- A current common-law employee (see section 2 in Publication 15, (Circular E), for more information). - A full-time life insurance agent who is a current statutory employee. - A leased employee who has provided services to you on a substantially full-time basis for at least a year if the services are performed under your primary direction or control.

 Exception for S corporation shareholders.
-Do not treat a 2% shareholder of an S corporation as an employee of the corporation.
+Do not treat a 2% shareholder of an S corporation as an employee of the corporation for this purpose.
 A 2% shareholder for this purpose is someone who directly or indirectly owns (at any time during the year) more than 2% of the corporation's stock or stock with more than 2% of the voting power.